Skilko/NvidiaOrinNano/README.md

 ## 8 · License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+## 9 · Changelog

+### v0.1.0 · 2024-06-21

+* NEW – Chat interface is now sticky and always visible below the main header.
+* FIX – Removed hard-coded height calculations; chat pane flexibly adapts to viewport.
+* DOCS – Added this changelog and updated README accordingly.